 Very Frequently Asked Alimony Questions:

-1. I was order to pay alimony after my divorce several years ago and I recently lost my job.
+1. I was ordered to pay alimony after my divorce several years ago and I recently lost my job.
 Can I quit paying?

 Unemployment rates have reached all-time highs.
 We, and the court, understand that these things are happening more and more.
 While ultimately you may be entitled to relief from your obligation, do not use self-help methods.
 A Petition for Modification must be filed with the court.
 Relief may be granted retroactively to the time of legally seeking relief, but the obligation continues until a court order is entered.